 Education and qualifications:

-National Diploma in Electrical & Electronic Engineering - Distinction*Distinction
+HND in Electrical & Electronic Engineering – Distinction, University of South Wales, Bridgend College

-Higher National Certificate (HNC) in Electrical & Electronic Engineering - Distinction
+HNC in Electrical & Electronic Engineering – Distinction, Bridgend College

 BS 7671 Requirements for Electrical Installations.
 IET Wiring Regulations 18th Edition training